 Young people need help and support more than ever.
-These last few months have been extremely challenging impacting on their mental health.
+The last fourteen months have been extremely challenging which for many, has impacted on their mental health.

 They may need to talk about their experiences to make sense of what is happening.
 They may need time and space to think about the future and how the changes in school, college and university have impacted on them.

-With this in mind, Adolescent Wellbeing is now back to offering a full service of face to face, telephone and video sessions.
+With this in mind, Adolescent Wellbeing offers a full service of face to face, telephone and video sessions.
 All safety measures are in place to be able to work safely together in the counselling room.
 Full details of what you and a young person will need to do will be given prior to sessions starting.

 About me and my practice